 This method is one of the best ways to stay laser-focused and concentrate on one task at a time.
 You just have to commit to it even if the task you’re on wasn’t completed, you just move on to the next one.

-You’ll realize you can ramp up your productivity and get much more done simply because you stayed committed on each task for longer.
+You’ll realize you can ramp up your productivity and get much more done simply because you stayed committed to each task for longer.
 And that’s really about it, it really doesn’t get easier than that.

 No surprises here, right?
 Who can deny that our phones are simultaneously one of the greatest sources of entertainment and distraction combined into one super sleek, handheld package?